 There's no denying that the Waffle House base is in the east.
 We see a few out in Colorado, New Mexico, and Arizona, but, truthfully, eastern Texas is as far as the breakfast chain's grip truly reaches.

 There are dozens of locations through the American southeast.
-Waffle Houses dot the Gulf coast, and they extend as far north as Pennsylvania.
+Waffle Houses dot the Gulf Coast, and they extend as far north as Ohio and Pennsylvania.
+In fact, if you trace the locations of the Waffle House restaurants, you can see where interstates are, like I-10 through the Florida panhandle into Louisiana or I-30 from Little Rock through Dallas-Fort Worth.
 That said, what differs between a state like Alabama and, say, Oregon?

-Cardiac-related deaths are much more prevalent in the east.
+Cardiac-related deaths are much more prevalent in the eastern part of the United States.
 It's not a population density thing, as California has both no Waffle House locations and very few instances of heart-related death.
 We're chalking it up to a lifestyle thing.

-To say that everyone in the west lives this way and everyone in the east lives that way would be ignorant.
-You can see, though, that this arguably unhealthy breakfast chain is focused much more in the east.
+To say that everyone in the western half of the country lives this way and everyone in the east lives that way would be ignorant.
+The restaurant chain is headquartered in Norcross, Georgia, a little bit outside of Atlanta.
 With that in mind, it seems to go along with a lifestyle that, ultimately, leads to more heart disease and cardiac-related death.

 We're not doctors, though.
 We're just trying to connect the dots.
-We'd love to see a more current map, as this one is based on 2013 data.
+We'd love to see a more current Waffle House map with health data, as this one is based on 2013 data.
 Does the same correlation still ring true?
 Have any ideas on this one?
 We'd love to know.